STORIES

 Nonprofit tackles systemic health challenges

 American Indian Health & Family Services, which developed the Urban Native Youth Experience Curriculum, was established in 1978.
 The nonprofit provides medical services, behavioral health care and community wellness programming, regardless of clients’ ability to pay.
 It integrates traditional Native American healing and spiritual practices with contemporary Western medicine.
-American Indian Health & Family Services serves approximately 50,000 people from all seven counties in southeast Michigan, including residents of various underserved populations and members of more than 60 tribes.
+American Indian Health & Family Services serves approximately 2,000 of the 50,000 Native Americans from all seven counties in southeast Michigan, including residents of various underserved populations and members of more than 60 tribes.

 During the past century, many Native Americans were forced to relocate to urban areas due to government policy, lack of economic and educational opportunities, and limited access to health care and other services.
 According to the U.S. Department of Health and Human Services Office of Minority Health, approximately 70 percent of Native Americans live in urban areas.